 Before we go on, I know I’ve said this before, but a big thank you to everyone who’s visited the Coffee Spot, followed me on Twitter, liked my Facebook page and looked at my pictures on Instagram.
 While I do this for the love of coffee, it means a lot to me that so many of you take the time to read and comment on my writing.
 Without you, it really would be pointless.

-So, here it is, the final Coffee Spot Awards Shortlist for 2018, the only one that you, my readers, decide.
-It’s the “Most Popular Coffee Spot” Award, which is based on the total number of views received by each Coffee Spot in 2018.
+So, here it is, the final Coffee Spot Awards Shortlist for 2020, the only one that you, my readers, decide.
+It’s the “Most Popular Coffee Spot” Award, which is based on the total number of views received by each Coffee Spot in 2020.

 It’s not just about the coffee, it’s also about people who love and care about coffee.
 Everyone who I’ve covered in the Coffee Spot is passionate about coffee and one of the great things is how much love there is out there, both for the coffee and for those who make it.
 However, those shortlisted for this award stand out from the crowd.

 I present the final shortlist of the day, which is for another of my favourite Coffee Spot Awards, that of “Coffee Spot with the Happiest Staff”.
-Last year it was won by Westmoreland Speciality Coffee.
+Last year it was won by Ngopi.
 In my opinion, staff are probably the most over-looked part of any Coffee Spot.
 Good staff can make a place and bad staff, no matter how great the coffee and wonderful the location, can kill a place.

 Everywhere that features in the Coffee Spot has great staff, but these were exceptional, with some infectiously happy staff.
 However, this award isn’t just for happy staff; it’s for any staff who go that extra mile to make their coffee shop a special place.

 This award celebrates those Coffee Spots in which there’s a pure joy in just sitting there, soaking it all in.
 It’s not just about physical beauty and elegance.
 Instead, it’s as much about atmosphere, layout and overall feel.

-It’s another where I could have made two or three different shortlists, all with worthy winners.
-However, I have managed to whittle it down to just a single list for this year’s Award.
+Welcome to the final 2020 Coffee Spot Awards shortlist of the day, the “Best Cake” Award, won in 2019 by Donut Shop.
 Despite what it says on the tag line, the Coffee Spot’s not all about the coffee.
 After all, what would a cup of coffee be without a decent slice of cake to go with it?
 So, cake plays a major part in the Coffee Spot and this Award celebrates the Coffee Spots which excel in the cake department.